grammyjs/website/site/docs/guide/deployment-types.md

 **The main advantage of long polling over webhooks is that it is simpler.**
 You don't need a domain or a public URL.
 You don't need to fiddle around with setting up SSL certificates in case you're running your bot on a VPS.
-Use `bot.start()` and everything will work, no further configuration required.
+Use `bot.start()`, and everything will work; no further configuration is required.
 Under load, you are in complete control of how many messages you can process.

 Places where long polling works well include:

-- During development on your local machine.
+- During the development of your local machine.
-- On majority of servers.
+- On the majority of servers.
-- On hosted "backend" instances, i.e. machines that actively run your bot 24/7.
+- On hosted "backend" instances, i.e., machines that actively run your bot 24/7.

 **The main advantage of webhooks over long polling is that they are cheaper.**
 You save a ton of superfluous requests.